 - The students aged between 18 to 19 years and 20 to 21 years are the maximum ones, with 45.1% and 49.0%, to get enrolled in colleges.

-Here is the percentage of enrollment of college students according to their ages provided below.
+The percentage of college students enrolled according to their ages is provided below.

 Age Groups | Percentage Of Enrollments |